 Clarke had a strong interest in books and created book covers and illustrations for authors, such as his friend, James Mathews, as well as Es’kia Mphahlele, Alan Paton and Chris van Wyk.
 He also published his own written work from time to time.

 With the advent of formal democracy in 1994, Clarke’s work underwent something of a metamorphosis:

 After 1994 I started feeling that one must also explore other things beyond the statement.
 I felt that it was a time for liberation, a renaissance.
-So I gave free reign to working with various kinds of material, like coloured paper, cloths and whatever… If I decided only to work in a figurative way, there would be no end to what I want to say about people.
+So I gave free reign to working with various kinds of material, like colored paper, cloths and whatever … If I decided only to work in a figurative way, there would be no end to what I want to say about people.

 In the late 1990s, Clarke began making ‘artist’s books’ on a range of topics.
 These consist of works that fold up into boxes of various shapes and sizes that he mostly handcrafted from leather.
 About his artist’s books, Clarke had this to say:

 You can’t fold up a Monet or a Cezanne or any precious work of art.
 But with one like this, you can fold it up and carry it in a little box.
 You can sit next to somebody in a waiting room and say: ‘I’ve got something to show you’ and lift it out of its box.

 Among Clarke’s early works as a professional artist are those made at Tesselaarsdal, a small rural village near Caledon in the Western Cape.
 His more recent work included a series of collages entitled ‘Fanfare,’ each of which is accompanied by prose.
 These works are concerned with various historical, biblical and literary figures, as well as artists, such as Sam Nhlengethwa, Piet Mondrian and Jackson Pollock.
 As the prose is, in some cases, by Clarke himself, the works draw on both his visual and literary talents.